ubidots/ubidots-html-canvas/README.md

 ## Usage

+This library is intended for the ubidots development team to mantain and extend the capabilities of the HTML Canvas widget.

 If you want to use this library in your Ubidots' HTML Canvas, you can read the following article in our help center.

 [HTML Canvas: Interacting with account data](https://help.ubidots.com/en/articles/2508317-html-canvas-interacting-with-account-data)